hnrobert/sslly-nginx/README.md

 - Each domain must have exactly one certificate (no duplicates)
 - Both `.crt` and `.key` files must exist
 - Certificates are matched by domain name automatically
-- **SSL certificates are optional**: If no certificate is found for a domain, the service will proxy HTTP traffic directly (no HTTPS redirect)
+- **SSL certificates are optional**: If no certificate is found for a domain, the service will proxy HTTP traffic directly
+- **HTTPS to HTTP redirect**: If HTTPS is accessed for domains without valid certificates, traffic is redirected to HTTP (301)

 ### HTTP-Only Mode